-The cost of an MBA: why pay higher MBA fees?
+The Cost of an MBA: Why Pay Higher MBA Fees?

 Business schools do not operate like supermarkets.
+Why is this and what does this mean for you as an MBA applicant?

 This is why it’s essential that candidates realize that MBA degrees are not all the same; and nor is the cost of the varying MBA degrees on offer.

-MBA cost versus return
+MBA cost versus return: do the math

-So what is it that makes candidates commit to such seemingly extravagant course fees for the best business schools when there are far more moderately priced MBAs available in virtually every country in the world?
+So, why do MBA candidates commit to such seemingly extravagant course fees for the best business schools when there are far more moderately priced MBAs available in virtually every country in the world?

 IE Business School's International MBA program fees for their November 2012 and April 2013 intake are scheduled to be EUR€59,200 (a little under USD$78,000), though IE topped the BusinessWeek ranking for Return on Investment (ROI) in 2008.